Checksum/gosh/README.md

 ## Usage

 `gosh` serves the current directory on port `8000`.
 By default, it doesn't watch for changes.
-To watch for changes, use `gosh -watch -ext="html,css,js"`.
+To watch for changes:

+`gosh -watch -ext="html,css,js"`.

 `gosh -help` lists all available options.